SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

         orderUpdatesEventReceiver.start();
         orderUpdatesEventReceiver.receiveAsync(buildOrdersUpdatesEventHandler(orderUpdatesEventReceiver));
         ```

+> aside positive This code snippet creates and configures a receiver for subscribing to the persistent messages
+> attracted in the **all-order-updates** queue.
+> The receiver links an asynchronous callback handler which processes the event

 * Introduce the below two methods in the same class :
     ```Java
     private MessageReceiver.MessageHandler buildOrdersUpdatesEventHandler(final PersistentMessageReceiver orderUpdatesEventReceiver) {